 FREE STANDING WOOD STOVE

 Metro Chimney can take care of all of your wood stove cleaning and maintenance needs.
+Please specify whether free standing or inserted with or without a liner.
 Many homes in Oregon have wood stove burning units in them as their main source of heat.
 Free Standing Wood stoves are the most common wood stove found.

 There are also Wood Stove Inserts, and Pellet Stoves (see below).
 Use of a wood stove requires proper cleaning yearly of the chimney to remove creosote deposits, and regular inspection of the installation and handling of ashes.
 Wood stove pipes are smaller than your standard chimney flue, and accumulate soot and creosote (Creosote is an inevitable by-product of burning wood, and is formed when wood smoke condenses on the inside of a cool chimney) buildup faster than a regular fireplace flue.
 That is because most wood stove pipes have a diameter of no more than 8 inches.
 When smoke rises up the pipe, it attaches itself onto the inside walls and builds on itself, closing down the passageway, and restricting proper venting flow.
 Cleaning the pipe ensures smoke flows out of the chimney and not back into your house.